danny-gao/algorithm/README.md

 # algorithm
-this recode the solution of leetcode
+this record the solution of leetcode